Are you a DIY hobbyist or professional who needs a tool that can cut through anything?

 Full and Compact Size Reciprocating Saw

-Although it's not a prominent distinguishing feature, the reciprocating saw comes in two different types.
-It's based on the size and functionality.
+Although it’s not a prominent distinguishing feature, the reciprocating saw comes in two different types.
+It’s based on size and functionality.

 The full-size reciprocating saw has all the features you need.
-You can take different projects without hauling extra accessories.
+You can take on different projects without hauling extra accessories.

 The compact size reciprocating saw has a limited feature and is smaller in format.
 This is helpful if you need to reach tight spaces or if you are not doing any big project.
 It’s mainly used for residential purposes such as small cutting and trimming jobs.